-Several photographs of this time show Stormé DeLarverie with her cast-mates, channeling the male crooners of that era: in a shawl collar tuxedo, flanked by three female impersonators in glittery gowns; or in head shots, straightening her French cuffs and sporting an impressive set of cufflinks.
+Several photographs of this time show Stormé DeLarverie with her cast-mates, channelling the male crooners of that era: in a shawl collar tuxedo, flanked by three female impersonators in glittery gowns; or in headshots, straightening her French cuffs and sporting an impressive set of cufflinks.

 She is now considered to have been an influence on gender-nonconforming women’s fashion decades before unisex styles became accepted.

 While her Jewel Box colleagues mostly appeared in drag onstage only, she would often walk around New York in her suits, starting something of a trend: “I was doing it, and then other lesbians started doing it!” she told AfterEllen.com.

 In fact, she attracted the attention of legendary photographer Diane Arbus, whose 1961 portrait of her, “Miss Storme de Larverie, the lady who appears to be a gentleman,” has appeared in multiple Arbus retrospectives, including a 2016 exhibition at the Metropolitan Museum of Art.

 DeLarverie lived for several years at the Chelsea Hotel, and a handful of documentaries have explored DeLarverie’s drag persona and her time as a guardian of the Village, serving as a security guard at the neighbourhood gay bars and as a more general watch-keeper.